sgomber/monotonic-neural-networks/README.md

     python src/monotonic-training.py --config_file configurations/boston_house_pricing.json
     ```

-    Executing this will start the training as can be seen in the screenshot:
+    Executing this will start the training as follows:
     ![training_pic](screenshots/training.png)

     As can be seen, while training, we monitor both losses, the original as well